 - Brakes – Tektro Aries MD-M280

 - Tires – Kenda K-Rad 26 x 2.3″

 Back in the ’90s, BMX riders inspired MTB riders to switch up their gear and move away from traditional road bike designs.

 From the 2010s onwards, MTB riders have been inspiring BMX riders to get off the pavement and hit jumps on singletrack.
-The Haro Thread One borrows heavily from both BMX and MTB designs to come together as a DJ (dirt jump) rig designed for big air time.
-An X6 aluminum frame is durable but also light enough to lift up further, easier.
-A Manitou Circus Sport 100mm fork offers plenty of giving for the landing.
+The Haro Steel Reserve borrows heavily from both BMX and MTB designs to come together as a DJ (dirt jump) rig designed for big air time.

 A druable Chromoly steel frame is comfortable and not too heavy.
 In addition, you have a rigid fork with the ability to swap for a suspension fork.
 For those hoping to hit big jumps, look to the Haro Steel Reserve 1.1.